Gabija is passionate about traveling and writing. In her free time, she likes to read, try out different cuisines, or embark on outdoor adventures.

 CAN YOU VISIT ICE CAVES IN ICELAND ON YOUR OWN?

-Since the glaciers are constantly moving and unpredictable, it is impossible to visit glaciers and natural glacial ice caves without a certified glacier guide.
-Book a glacier or an ice cave tour to see these marvels of nature.
+Since glaciers are constantly moving and unpredictable, visiting glaciers and natural glacial ice caves is impossible without a certified glacier guide.
+Book one of our guided glacier or ice cave tours to see these natural wonders.

 ARE THERE ANY ICE CAVES NEAR REYKJAVIK?